-The second era of inserts began in 1969, when they were changed to green type on a white background—cheaper, being a one-color printing job, but also infinitely easier to read.
+The second era of inserts began in 1969, when they were changed to green type on a white background—cheaper, being a one-color printing job, and also infinitely easier to read.
 In the first phase of white inserts, the list of other cars included MSRPs as before, except now there was a typo (an extra price at the top of the center column) and a price change (further down the same column).

 In the second phase, the MSRPs were removed from the list, and instead the MSRP of the car in the box was printed on the ends, above and to the left of the car's catalog number.
 For both phases, the reverse side (inside) was still solid green.
 All white inserts also had road names/road codes.